kodekloudhub/certified-kubernetes-administrator-course/docs/16-Ultimate-Mocks/09-general/docs/01-cluster-state-questions.md

     There is a lot going on here, isn't there?

-    As a working DevOps engineer, this is the sort of thing you would be expected to be able to come up with in your day-to-day job!
+    As a working DevOps engineer, this is the sort of thing you would be expected to be able to come up with in your day-to-day job - indeed the lab engineer who developed the marking script for this lab would have to use something like the above!
 Hence it is important to know how to *use* Linux as well as Kubernetes to be successful in a Kubernetes job.
 You don't need to know it to Sys Admin level (e.g RHCSA, LFCS).<br/>The following courses are recommended:
     * [Linux Basics](https://kodekloud.com/courses/the-linux-basics-course/)
     * [Shell Scripts for Beginners](https://kodekloud.com/courses/shell-scripts-for-beginners/)
     * [Advanced Bash Scripting](https://kodekloud.com/courses/advanced-bash-scripting/)

     So, what is actually going on?

-    1. The `for` loop lists the cluster contexts one by one storing the cluster name in the validale `ctx`
+    1. The `for` loop lists the cluster contexts one by one storing the cluster name in the variable `ctx`
     1. With each context, the `kubectl top pods` command is executed with `-A` for all namespaces...
         1. `--no-headers` removes the column headers from the output.
         1. `--sort-by=cpu` ensures the pod we need from this cluster is the first pod listed.
 In kubectl, sort order is descending.